Take a look at a selection of just a few of the societies you can join:

 The society also holds talks throughout the year about travel medicine and electives, while expeditions offer great opportunities to get away from the busy life of medicine, make new friends, and learn about a different kind of medicine!

 The Cardiology Society hosts a variety of events throughout the year for those interested in the speciality, or those who want to improve their knowledge for their exams.

 The society hosts a guest lecture series, hands-on practical sessions, and research and teaching opportunities.

 Hull York Sports

 Students have the opportunity to join in a number of sports teams, with medical students as well as alumni taking part!
-Teams and groups you can join include: hockey, football, rugby and netball.
+Teams and groups you can join include: football, rugby and netball.